 Villa was 32 years old at the outbreak of the Mexican Revolution in 1910.
 His life before the revolution was troubled and hard.
-He worked many hard jobs, including as a sharecropper, butcher, bricklayer, railroad worker, and miner.
-Between these jobs, he also occasionally stole and sold horses and roamed northern Mexico as a highway bandit.
+He worked many laborious jobs, including as a sharecropper, butcher, bricklayer, railroad worker, and miner.
+He also occasionally stole horses and roamed northern Mexico as a highway bandit.

 When the Mexican Revolution began Villa was inspired to use the skills that served him well as a bandit in the toppling of the dictatorship.
 His fearlessness and bravado against larger and better-armed enemies and his skill as a horseman and in guerrilla warfare soon made Villa a valuable part of the revolutionary campaign, which successfully brought down the Díaz regime in 1911.

 The United States sent 10,000 men into Mexico to capture or kill Pancho Villa.
-The U.S. military hunted Villa for nearly a year, but the seasoned guerrilla leader always managed to evade capture.
-But he was never able to rebuild his Division of the North into what it once was.
+The U.S. military hunted Villa for nearly a year, but the seasoned guerrilla leader managed to evade capture.
+Despite this, he was never able to rebuild his Division of the North into what it once was.
 The U.S. military withdrew from Mexico in 1917 and Villa continued his skirmishes against the Mexican government until 1920, when he and his remaining soldiers were offered amnesty and a plot of land.
-In 1923, Pancho Villa was killed (many believe he was assassinated by the Mexican government.)
+In 1923, Pancho Villa was killed (it is widely believed he was assassinated by the Mexican government.)